 "Using barcodes simplifies warehouse activities by reducing typing and reducing mistakes," said Sena.
 "We definitely have seen improvements because RFgen minimized the keying of part numbers, locations, and quantities in the JD Edwards screens.
 We used to make mistakes in that process and automating it improves accuracy."

 The direct connection between RFgen in the warehouse and their ERP system provides real-time data collection with instantaneous results in JD Edwards.
 RFgen features certified integration with JD Edwards EnterpriseOne, and it's also flexible, so companies can set up warehouse transactions to reflect their own operations.

 "We changed our workflows a little bit with RFgen.
 Before RFgen, when a worker went to pick parts for a sales order, he took a printed pick slip that guided him.
 He'd go to the first location, pick the part from the shelf, check it off on the list, and take notes about the location he picked and the quantity.
 Now, he picks everything by scanning the barcodes, so all of the information is already processed in JD Edwards."

 Using RFgen in its operations has enabled the Lakeland facility of JBT to:

 After using RFgen for only a few months, JBT saw enough value that they decided to extend its use across the entire juice business internationally.
-"We have already started the process of implementing RFgen in our facility in Brazil.
+"We have already added implementation to our facility in Brazil.
 The next step will be implementing other locations in the U.S., including California.
-Then we have plans to expand to our our facility in Italy and on to Mexico."
+Then we have plans to expand to our facility in Italy and Mexico."